dracor-org/dracor-frontend/public/doc/what-is-dracor.md

 Preferred hashtags: **#DraCor** **#dracor_org** **#ProgrammableCorpora** **#DigitalHumanities**

-DraCor as a concept and the platform dracor.org were initially developed by digital humanists at Higher School of Economics, Moscow.
-The website is hosted at University of Potsdam.
+DraCor as a project and the platform dracor.org are run jointly by our team at Freie Universität Berlin and University of Potsdam.
 For a full list of credits, please see our [Credits page](credits).

 ![logo hse moscow](../img/hse.svg "Higher School of Economics, Moscow")
 ![logo potsdam](../img/uni-potsdam.svg "University of Potsdam")